 I can’t think of any other country that has two separate league structures.
 We have one for the West Bank and one for the Gaza strip because of the geographical separation.
-The one for the West Bank is a little more organised and more regular because there’s more stability.
+The one for the West Bank is a little more organized and more regular because there’s more stability.
 In Gaza, we’re lucky if we get one championship done every four years.
-We keep on getting interrupted by attacks, incursions, airstrikes and the rest of it.
+We keep on getting interrupted by attacks, incursions, airstrikes, and the rest of it.

 Mahmoud with London Gaza FC

-The whole thing was quite bizarre, you know.
+The whole thing was quite bizarre, you know?
 I got a contract to go and play professionally with the national team in the West Bank.
 I asked Israel for the papers to travel and they were granted.
 I was at the final checkpoint, on the north of Gaza which is Fort Erez, and in the waiting pool I was called for an intelligence meeting inside the room.
 After the meeting, they decided to transfer me to Ashkelon prison for investigation.

 What happened there?

 I was held for 45 days with no charge, being humiliated and tortured.
 They couldn’t get anything out of me.
-Eventually they came up with this accusation that I was an "Unlawful Combatant".
+Eventually they came up with this accusation that I was an "unlawful combatant."

 What does that mean?

-The strange thing about this is that the Unlawful Combatant law is an Israeli law that applies only to non-Palestinians.
-For example, Lebanese people who get caught inside Israel or by the border might get called an Unlawful Combatant.
+The strange thing about this is that the unlawful combatant law is an Israeli law that applies only to non-Palestinians.
+For example, Lebanese people who get caught inside Israel or by the border might get called an unlawful combatant.